landzcape/landzcape/README.md

 </build>
 ```

+If you want to skip the discovery process conditionally, use `<skipDiscovery>true</skipDiscoveryskipDiscovery>`.

 ### Discovery with Gradle

 The discovery plugin needs to be configured in the root `build.gradle` of your multi-module gradle project.